-Curating art that truly creates impact in hotel spaces comes down to our four critical standards
+Curating art for hotels that truly creates impact comes down to our four critical standards

 Responding to a client’s brief in a surprising way requires thorough, in-depth research, which is amassed over time.
 Artworks which are obvious choices, or are easily found online, will fall short of the expectations of a discerning client.
 Interpreting a theme in a way that is visually interesting requires a breadth of knowledge and creative thinking, in order to form subtle connections that go beyond design trends.
 Rather than seeking inspiration from online mood board platforms and search engines, discovering high-quality artists and establishing direct links with them gives a spectrum of interesting work that can be drawn on in response to a brief.